- Is this your full time job?

 Around eight years; the first four I was shooting part-time while I was a lawyer, and the most recent four years I’ve been a full time professional wedding photographer.

 - How many shots do you normally take at a wedding, and what will I receive afterwards?

-Every wedding is different in this regard, but at the moment I’m providing my clients with around 600 edited, high-resolution shots from their wedding.
+Every wedding is different in this regard, but at the moment I’m providing my clients with around 700 edited, high-resolution shots from their wedding.
 You’ll receive these on USB in a lovely little box.

 - Can I print my photos?
 Do I have the rights to do whatever I want with them?